fernandoporazzi/then-and-now/README.md

-# then-and-now
+# Then and now

-A library to show then and now photos.
+A one hour demo to show then and now photos with a draggable solution.